michaelmarty/UniDec/readme.md

 ## Change Log

+v.5.1.0

+Added Intensity Threshold to MetaUniDec.
+Updated code throughout to allow more tolerance for empty data sets below threshold.
+Streamlined some print commands.

+Fixed a bunch of warnings when compiling on VS2022.
+Updated to _s libaries for a lot of stdlib stuff.
+If this breaks compiling on Mac and Linux, let me know.

+Added experimental MS Imaging tools.

+Added tool for identifying alternative matches on the Oligomer and Mass Tools and for selecting alternate matches from the list.
+Explore right clicks on the match panel to test this out.

+Speeding up a few things in Meta.

+Fixed bug with multiple file dialog.
+Fixed bug with biopolymer calculator.
+Fixed bug with peak list.

 v.5.0.5

 **Upgraded build** using the Intel oneAPI and Visual Studio 2022.
 Giving about a 2x speed boost!